Qlone/retrofit-crawler/README.md

 ### Make a interface

-First,you can create a interface like retrofit and add some rules like json.
+First, you can create a interface like retrofit and add some rules like json.

 ```java
 public interface Google {